frederic-perez/AmE-dictionary/data/idioms.md

 __every man for himself__ :dart:
 __every other__ :three: Every second one in a series, as in _I’m supposed to take this pill every other day._ When something happens “every other week,” this means that it happens about once every two weeks. _We don’t win bigger events every other week._ _A new cartoon will be published every other Sunday._
 __every rose has its thorn__ Nobody is perfect and every person is riddled with flaws.
 Even a flower as beautiful as the rose has certain flaws but that does not take away its beauty.
-__every single one__ Every individual person or item within a group, without exception.
+__every single one__ :two: Every individual person or item within a group, without exception. _This is going to be the hardest game we’ve played all year, so I need every single one of you giving it everything you’ve got!_
-__every so often__ _adv_ :five: Sometimes; occasionally. _Every so often she visits her father._ _Josh does stop by the store every so often, but I haven’t seen him lately._
+__every so often__ _adv_ :six: Sometimes; occasionally. _Every so often she visits her father._ _Josh does stop by the store every so often, but I haven’t seen him lately._
 __everyone can find fault, few can do better__
 __everything humanly possible__ Everything that is in the range of human powers. _The rescuers did everything humanly possible to find the lost campers._ _The doctor tried everything humanly possible to save the patient._
 __everything under the sun__